Which Tokens Are Supported with Crossmint Checkout?

-All NFTs and tokens listed through Crossmint Checkout must go through our Collection Review Process.
+All tokens listed through Crossmint Checkout must go through our Collection Review Process.
 Here’s how we define each type of supported asset:

 Non-fungible tokens (NFTs): Unique, non-fungible digital assets that represent ownership of things like art, collectibles, event tickets, or access to digital experiences.

-Crossmint Checkout does not support fungible tokens that may be classified as a currency or security, have financial use cases, or are not expressly approved by Crossmint for resale.
+Crossmint Checkout does not support fungible tokens that may be classified as a currency or security, have financial use cases, or are not expressly approved by Crossmint.
 Token eligibility is determined at Crossmint’s sole discretion and may change over time.

 Crossmint Checkout supports: